SuxinL/Notes/Phylosophy/models/tool.md

 Focus:
 - source (object)
     - which attributes are available
-- filter
+- filter(specify items to use)
     - for a group of items, filter items
     - for a single item, filter attributes
-- format
+- output format
     - structure

 #### Set

-The service can be a change to the object like `git add foo.txt` will copy file `foo.txt` from the working tree into the index.
+The service can be a change to **the object** like `git add foo.txt` will copy file `foo.txt` from the working tree into the index.

 Focus:
 - What does the tool do specifically?

+##### Diagrams

+Diagrams help to group related operations and depict the whole picture, which helps us understand what the tool does.

+###### Data flow Diagram

+For example, interfaces `git add`, `git commit` and `git restore` are used to handle files between the working tree, the index and the HEAD in the 3-tree system of a repository.

+###### State Diagram

+When there are multiple set interfaces to change an object and its components between different states, a state diagram can be used to catch the flows.

+For instance, tabli tab management.

 ## Internal